 The new 2025 Trump tax law — One Big Beautiful Bill Act — created several new tax deductions.
-Some people thought they were above-the-line deductions, but they are all below-the-line.
+Some people say they’re above-the-line deductions, but that’s not true.
+These new deductions are all below-the-line.
 This post explains the difference between the different types of tax deductions.

 Not a Tax Credit